llstarscreamll/Hello-Angular/README.md

 - Basic search component
 - Translations files, at the moment only Spanish is supported
 - AdminLTE Theme, whit top navbar, right sidebar and center box layouts
+- Public and private components that make use of the auth guard

 Well, you see... there are many work to do here...
 I would be happy receiving help!!